sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 - Track app crashes from HockeyApp

 ### A Note About HealthClinic.Biz ###
 The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
-This is a sample repo that Microsoft created.
-The code has been modified slightly for this workshop, so if you go to the GitHub repo you may find differences.
+This is a sample from Microsoft.
+The code has been modified slightly for this workshop, so you may find differences.
 The mobile apps in the project connect to two services that are hosted in Azure - an
-Azure Mobile App and an Azure Web App.
+Azure Mobile App service and an Azure Web App.
 The Azure apps have been modified for this workshop so that they are _read only_.
-Any add, update or delete method will return a successful response but will not modify any data in the backing database.
+Any add, update or delete method will return a successful response but will not modify any data in the database.
 If you wish to host these services yourself after the workshop, then please refer to the
 [Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.

 <a name="Prerequisites"></a>